-As we settle into winter the temperatures begin to drop, the sun starts setting earlier and our days get shorter and shorter.
+As we settle into winter, the temperatures begin to drop, the sun starts setting earlier and our days get shorter and shorter.
 With the decrease in sunlight, we begin to rely more and more on our lightbulbs to make up for the shortened days and lack of natural light.
 LED bulbs are a great way to keep energy costs down and increase the efficiency of your home or business, making it more environmentally friendly.
-The Dept. of Energy (DOE) has conducted research into solid state lighting or SSL, which includes Light Emitting Diode (LEDs) and Organic Light Emitting Diode or (OLEDs).
+The Dept. of Energy (DOE) has conducted research into solid state lighting or SSL, which includes Light Emitting Diodes (LEDs) and Organic Light Emitting Diodes or (OLEDs).
 According to the research done by the Dept. of Energy, “switching to SSL could reduce national lighting energy by 75% in 2035”.

-Another benefit of these beautiful bulbs is that unlike compact florescent lights, LEDs do not contain any mercury and do not need to be disposed of as hazardous waste.
+Another benefit of these beautiful bulbs is that, unlike compact florescent lights, LEDs do not contain any mercury and do not need to be disposed of as hazardous waste.
 Though florescent lights are more efficient than the standard incandescent bulbs, they contain small amounts of mercury, less than 5 milligrams generally.
 However, even this tiny amount of mercury can poison thousands of gallons of water or pose a threat to people that come into contact with it.
-Despite the energy savings that the florescent bulbs presented, their disposal and the mercury they contained create another issue.
+Despite the energy savings that the florescent bulbs presented, their disposal and the mercury they contained created another issue.
 The bulbs must be recycled at a facility that is qualified to handle florescent bulbs, which are limited.
 These bulbs should not be thrown out in the trash due to the mercury they contain.
 Mercury does not decompose or dissipate, it remains in the environment.

-Generally the upfront cost of LED bulbs is a little higher the florescent or incandescent, however you will be saving money as they last far longer and are much more energy efficient.
+Generally, the upfront cost of LED bulbs is a little higher the florescent or incandescent; however, you will be saving money as they last far longer and are much more energy efficient.
 Consider LED bulbs a good investment for the winter, and one that will continue to benefit you for years to come.